Acthorpe

 Acthorpe is a hamlet in the East Lindsey district of Lincolnshire, England.
-It is situated approximately 2 mi north-west from the town of Louth, and in the Lincolnshire Wolds, a designated Area of Outstanding Natural Beauty.
+It is approximately 2 mi north-west from the town of Louth, and in the Lincolnshire Wolds, a designated Area of Outstanding Natural Beauty.
 Acthorpe is part of the civil parish of Elkington.

 Acthorpe does not appear in the Domesday Book and is considered a deserted medieval village.

-Acthorpe Farm House is a Grade II listed building of red brick, dating from 1740, with 19th- and 20th-century alterations.
+Acthorpe Farm House is a Grade II listed building of red brick, dating from 1740, with nineteenth- and twentieth-century alterations.

 Acthorpe Wood is an area of semi-natural ancient woodland.